mccuen18/DataVisMidterm/README.md

 trend among cities.
 Additionally, the colors were changed to better highlight individual paths between nodes.

 Data Visualization #3:
 Our third data visualization is a new plot of male birth versus female birth over time.
-The plot helps to demonstrate cultural trends over to observe potential gender biases.
+The plot helps to demonstrate cultural trends and to observe potential gender biases.
 The X-axis shows the progression of time while the Y-axis shows the number of people born in a given century.
 Color denotes whether a line represents male births, female births, or unspecified births.
 Unspecified births were kept in the plot to show the potential for data bias and the presence of an unpredictable variable, which makes up roughly 5-10% of the total data.